Oral HPV Testing

 Since only women who come in for wellness exams are routinely tested, a huge subset of the population misses the opportunity to find out if they have human papillomavirus.
 According to the CDC, 10 percent of men and 3.6 percent of women have oral HPV.
 Children are also at risk.

-The Future of HPV Testing is Here
+HPV Testing is Here

 With the new human papillomavirus test at Total Testing Solutions, anyone can have an oral human papillomavirus test in Los Angeles regardless of age or gender.
 OmniPathology, a lab nearby, has developed a throat swab technique to detect human papillomavirus in men, women, and children.